-On the 12th anniversary of Crimea's accession to the Russian Federation, the Turkish Ministry of Foreign Affairs issued a statement reaffirming its non-recognition of the peninsula as a Russian entity.
+On the 12th anniversary of Russia's seizure of Crimea, the Turkish Ministry of Foreign Affairs issued a statement reaffirming its non-recognition of the peninsula as a subject of the Russian Federation.

 The statement notes that Turkey considers the situation that has developed following the "illegitimate referendum" to be contrary to international law.
 The country also stated its intention to continue monitoring the situation in Crimea, particularly the situation of the Crimean Tatars.